aaronkjones/noobs-term/docs/README.md

 ### Arch

 1. Press <kbd>Ctrl</kbd> + <kbd>a</kbd>, then <kbd>I</kbd> to load tmux plugins
-2. In Gnome Terminal preferences, set Nord as your default profile
+2. In Gnome terminal preferences, set Nord as your default profile
 3. Set an appropriate font (e.g. Inconsolata for Powerline)

 ### Windows